qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Compile options
 ===============
+         Layout (as in Dvorak, Qwerty, Colemak, etc)
- - You can use the keyboard with two different letters/number-symbols layouts, switching between them.
+ • You can use the keyboard with two different letters/number-symbols layouts, switching between them.
- - You can compile the keyboard as a single layout (see ‛Eviscerations’).
+ • You can compile the keyboard as a single layout (see ‛Eviscerations’).
+ • Startup in the alternate BASE layer (for example Qwerty or Dvorak).

+         Hardware
- - Hardware key configurations: _default_ (44), _arrow_ (45), _south paw_ (45), _arrow_ + _south paw_ (46).
+ • Hardware key configurations: _default_ (44), _arrow_ (45), _south paw_ (45), _arrow_ + _south paw_ (46).
 ![Minivan illustration 0](http://socialism.nl/misc/minivan/minivan_illustration_arrow_southpaw.jpg)
- - What the additional hardware keys for _arrow,_ _south paw_ should be.
+ • What the additional hardware keys for _arrow,_ _south paw_ should be.
- - An arrow cluster for _arrow_ hardware configuration:
- - Navigation keys around _arrow_ hardware configuration arrow cluster.
- - Startup in the alternate BASE layer (for example Qwerty or Dvorak).
- - Navigation cluster in a triangle (WASD), flat layout with optional vi(1) layout.
- - Switching the GUIs left/right.
- - To what layer should _left shift_ toggle.
- - Compile with symbols ☐ ☒ ☑ 🗹 (checkboxes) or ⮘ ⮙ ⮚ ⮛ (pointers).
- - You can change the symbol 'ƒ' Dutch guilder into a Euro symbol €.
- - Set speed measuring on/off by default, various settings.
- - Reduce firmware size/bloat: remove or eviscerate Unicode layer(s).
- - If the middle led should show the last active layer when on BASE.
- - To what layer tapping left shift should toggle.
- - It is possible to compile the keymap with 11 or 12 keys on the bottom row (see `TRANSMINIVAN_LEFTSIDE`, etc).
+ • It is possible to compile the keymap with 11 or 12 keys on the bottom row (see `TRANSMINIVAN_LEFTSIDE`, etc).
 Untested.

+         Navigation cluster
+ • An arrow cluster for _arrow_ hardware configuration, on the `_MOV` layer.
+ • Navigation keys around _arrow_ hardware configuration arrow cluster on `_MOV` layer.
+ • Navigation cluster in a triangle (WASD) (left hand), flat layout with optional vi(1) layout (right hand).

+         Special functions
+ • Set speed measuring on/off at keyboard startup.
+ • Set text size measuring on/off at keyboard startup.

+         Changing symbols
+ • Switching the GUIs left/right.
+ • You can change the symbol 'ƒ' Dutch guilder into a Euro symbol €.
+ • Compile with symbols ☐ ☒ ☑ 🗹 (checkboxes) or ⮘ ⮙ ⮚ ⮛ (pointers).
+ • Reduce firmware size/bloat: remove or eviscerate Unicode layer(s).

+         Useless
+ • If the middle led should show the last active layer when on BASE.

 Layers (text)
 =============